Chinese police overseas service stations: Australia

 In November 2022, Australian Federal Police told a senate hearing that they do not believe that Chinese police are maintaining such a station in Sydney.
+However, a December 2022 report refuted the AFP's assertion and claimed that there were two Chinese police stations in the country.

 Canada

 In November 2022, Canada summoned the Chinese ambassador Cong Peiwu and issued a cease and desist warning concerning the stations.

 In March 2023, the Royal Canadian Mounted Police (RCMP) announced investigations into two alleged police stations in Quebec.
+The RCMP concluded its investigation without recommending any charges in September 2025.

 Two Chinese community groups in the Montreal area have declared they will sue the RCMP if they do not apologize for their accusations of them hosting secret Chinese police stations and are seeking $2.5 million in damages.
 Maryse Lapointe, the groups' lawyer, called the allegations false and defamatory.
 Mei Chiu, coordinator of the Chinatown roundtable in Montreal, criticized the RCMP's investigation on these groups for not even asking to talk to the employees, and only interviewing the board members.
 The groups say they have lost government funding, forcing them to cut back programs such as French language education and support of victims of domestic violence.
-The RCMP stated broadly: "It is important to note that some of the activity the RCMP is investigating is occurring at locations where other legitimate services to the Chinese Canadian Community are being offered."
+The RCMP stated broadly: "some of the activity the RCMP is investigating is occurring at locations where other legitimate services to the Chinese Canadian Community are being offered."

 Canadian intelligence analyst Scott McGregor and journalist Ina Mitchell noted in their 2023 book, The Mosaic Effect, that S.U.C.C.E.S.S., a Canadian social services organization headquartered in Vancouver, British Columbia, that is listed as an "Overseas Chinese Services Organization" by the Overseas Chinese Affairs Office (OCAO), is an example of an organization that provides legitimate services to the Chinese Canadian Community while also working with entities tied to Operation Foxhunt.
 In July 2024, the Canadian government announced that it had mapped Chinese police stations in the country would share the information with the G7 to explore a response.

 France

 In June 2025, French authorities suspended the deportation of a Chinese businessman that the General Directorate for Internal Security (DGSI) suspected of operating a secret police station from within a Fujian hometown association.
+In June 2026, it was reported that French counterintelligence services had dismantled nine clandestine stations operating under China's Ministry of Public Security used to spy on dissidents.